cisco/cisco-network-puppet-module/README.md

 ID of the Virtual LAN.
 Valid value is an integer.

 ##### `ensure`
-Determined wether the config should be present or not.
+Determined whether the config should be present or not.
 Valid values are 'present' and 'absent'.

 ##### `vlan_name`